intelligent-soft-robots/o80/paper/paper.md

 - provide a Python API that has been integrated into a Gym environment to provide an interface to reinforcement algorithms [@gym]
 - setting up the synchronization between the real robot control and the MuJoCo simulator [@mujoco] used for HYSR
 - setting up asynchronous processes for live plotting of the robot state

+The code and documentation of this project is available open source online [@pamsource].

 # References